vim-scripts/riv.vim/README.rst

 Scratch
 ~~~~~~~

-Scratch is a place for writing diary or hold idea and thoughts.
+Scratch is a place for writing diary or notes.

 * ``:RivScratchCreate`` ``<C-E>cc``
   Create or jump to the scratch of today.